YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

    ``$ mojito start``

 #.
-Open the following URL in your browser to see the view template rendered by the Mustache rendering engine.
+Open the following URL in your browser to see the view template rendered by the Handlebars
+   rendering engine.

    `http://localhost:8666/ <http://localhost:8666/>`_

 #.
-Now see the view template rendered by the Handlebars rendering engine at the following URL:
+Now see the view template rendered by the EJS rendering engine at the following URL:

    `http://localhost:8666/hb <http://localhost:8666/ejs>`_

 #.
 Great, your application is using two different rendering engines.
-You should now be ready to add your own view engine that uses a rendering engine such as Jade.
+You should now be ready to add
+   your own view engine addon that uses a rendering engine such as Jade.

 Source Code